svondenstein/RevenuePredictor/docs/README.md

-Salt Deposit Identification in Python
+Salt Deposit Identification in Python using Tensorflow
 ==================

 © 2018 Stephen Vondenstein & Matthew Buckley

 ## About This Program

-This program identifies Salt Deposits by analyzing subsurface images.
-The network design is based on the FC-DensNet106 network, outlined in the [One Hundred Layers Tiramisu](https://arxiv.org/pdf/1611.09326.pdf) paper.
+This program identifies salt deposits by analyzing subsurface images.
+The network design is based on the FC-DenseNet103 network, outlined in the [One Hundred Layers Tiramisu](https://arxiv.org/pdf/1611.09326.pdf) paper.
 Additional optimizations are made to process depth data and improve masks, which are outlined below.

 ## Table of Contents